I’m going to say something almost unforgiveable among Weston A. Price groupies. Prepare yourself.

 - Krill Oil with Astaxanthin, Dessicated Liver Caps, High-Vitamin Butter Oil

-- Krill Oil with Astaxanthin, Dessicated Liver Caps, Whole Food Vitamin D3, Vitamin K2 Complex
+- Krill Oil with Astaxanthin, Dessicated Liver Caps, Max Absorption Vitamin D3 + K2 in MCT Oil.

 Now, is any of this endorsed by the Weston A Price Foundation?
 No. I’m just telling you what my family’s done as we’ve journeyed through years of trying (and failing!) to take our cod liver oil.